Guess what’s in your connective tissue, we’re talking skin, bones, muscles, cartilage, hair, tendons and ligaments? That’s right, collagen!

 Natural Ingredients That Boost Collagen Production

-If you don’t think you want to jump the bandwagon just yet, here are some food sources that can boost collagen production!
+If you don’t think you want to jump the bandwagon just yet, here are some food sources that can boost collagen production for skin!

 - Any fruit that contains Vitamin C, like oranges, strawberries, pineapples and so on.